dapplion/d4rm/README.md

 It doesn't makes sense that decentralized projects have to use Google Forms or Typeform to aggregate their user's opinion.
 This platform is rough POC do so in a decentralized fashion.

-## Methodology

-- Use the generator UI to create a JSON that describes a form according to the specs.
-- Upload the resulting JSON to IPFS and send a link with the resulting hash `decentralized-form.eth/QmaozNR7DZHQK1ZcU9p7QdrshMvXqWK6gpu5rmrkPdT3L4` to the form users.
-- Users will fill the answers which will encoded to a bytes array and signed by their address.
-- The form results can be aggregated off-chain or on-chain, where participation can be regulated with some smart contract logic; i.e. having a balance greater than zero of a specific token.
-- Results can be public or private, using an encryption scheme to be discussed.

-## Specs
+## How

-form JSON example:
+Anyone can create a form just by creating a JSON that describes the form with this particular spec: a title, an array of questions, and a submit mechanism.

 ```json
 {